Data Science for Social Good in the NewsRobin Brooks2020-10-27T13:18:44-08:00

 ACLU Washington published the Algorithmic Equity Toolkit, which was planned and co-designed as a project in the 2019 DSSG program.
 The Algorithmic Equity Toolkit, or ‘AEKit,’ is a set of resources designed to help people better identify government surveillance and automated decision-making technologies.
 Program participants are among the key contributors listed on the ACLU-WA website.

 The ADUniverse project conducted in summer 2019 was featured in Architect Magazine, which awarded the project a 2020 R+D Award.
 The tool developed by the DSSG team, in collaboration with the City of Seattle, promotes the development of accessory dwelling units to increase housing access.
-A public version is is expected soon.
+In September 2020, the City launched a website featuring the tool, which appeared in The Urbanist.

 2019 news articles